 Pants A couple pair that are light and breathable.
 Quick drying, poly blends are best.
 Jeans are restrictive and dry much too slowly when wet.

 Shorts 1 pair for warm days should be fine.
-Again no cotton.

 Dinner Wear None of your restaurants will require formal attire.
 You will want something nice, and not just your hiking clothes, but casual attire for dinner is fine.
+If you are staying in 4 and 5-star hotels, more elegant clothing for dinner is appropriate but not necessary.

 Swimsuit There are pools and spas in many of the villages and village hotels.
 If you like to swim or use a sauna, bring one.